-From experience so far, Skype on a laptop seems to be the best option.
-Please contact me and ask for my Skype name if we’re not in touch there already.
-Zoom and Google Meet are a viable alternatives, but FaceTime only provides a limted learning environment.
+- From experience so far, Google Meet seems to provide the most stable environment, but Skype on a laptop seems to be the next best option.
+Zoom is another viable alternative, but FaceTime only provides a limted learning environment.

 In the light of yesterday’s government advice, “Now is the time for everyone to stop non-essential contact with others”, I need to make significant changes to the way I deliver piano lessons.

 For the time being, I will no longer teach face-to-face lessons at my piano studio.